 No one it seems is entirely sure what exactly this pyramid is for or why it was built.

 Martin was the last of the Killigrew line.
-Martin Lister took the Killigrew name when he married Anne Killigrew, clearly the couple had the intention of continuing the family line but it wasn’t to be.
+He took the Killigrew name when he married Anne Killigrew, clearly the couple had the intention of continuing the family line but it wasn’t to be.
 They died with no heir.
-It’s seems that the monument was meant as some kind of memorial by the last in the line of that ancient Cornish family.
+It’s seems that the monument was meant as some kind of memorial by the last member of that ancient Cornish family.

 The Killigrews it is said made Falmouth.
 At one time the town was little more than the family’s manor, Arwennack, and a few fishermen’s cottages.
 It was the Killigrews that saw its potential, along with a famous visitor, Sir Francis Drake.